Are Watersports Dangerous? Here’s What the Medical Professionals Say

 The only time you should ever drink your own urine

-Although the Biblical verse Proverbs 5:15 encourages people to “Drink waters out of thine own cistern, and running waters out of thine own well,” emergency room physician Dr. Travis Stork says, “[Earthquakes or being lost at sea are] the one time where I could recommend drinking your urine.”
+Although the Biblical verse Proverbs 5:15 encourages people to “Drink waters out of thine own cistern, and running waters out of thine own well,” emergency room physician Dr. Travis Stork says, “Earthquakes or being lost at sea is the one time where I could recommend drinking your urine.”